dustinpfister/blog_posts/_posts/threejs-examples-backyard.md

 ## 1 - What to know fist

 This is a full threejs project example in which I am making use of all kinds of features in three.js to make something that is starting to look like a final product of some kind.
 So it should go without saying that this is not in any way a getting started type post for people that are new to three.js.

+### 1.1 - version numbers used

+When I started this example I was using r127 of three.js, and last i check the example works okay on top of that version of three.js.

 ## 2 - The canvas texture module